Din IP: Ukjent · Din status: BeskyttetUbeskyttetUkjent

-Most common WhatsApp scams and how to avoid them
+Top 9 most common WhatsApp scams to avoid

 WhatsApp is the most popular messaging app in the world, with over 2 billion monthly active users.
-With such a vast client base, it’s no surprise that WhatsApp has its fair share of scams to look out for.
+With such a vast client base, it’s no surprise that WhatsApp has its fair share of scams.
 Here are a few of the most common WhatsApp scams and how to avoid them.

-Most common WhatsApp scams and how to avoid them
+Top 9 most common WhatsApp scams to avoid

-Many WhatsApp scammers have similar motivations and goals.
+Most common WhatsApp scam perpetrators have similar motivation and goals.
 They want to steal personal details, commit identity theft, install malicious software on your device, or hustle money out of you by pretending to be someone they aren’t.
 Here are some of the most common scams on WhatsApp.

 The impersonation scam is one of the easiest deceits to perform.
-Scammers use social engineering to play on your feelings for your family.
+In “mom and dad” scams, malicious actors use social engineering to play on your feelings for your family.

 What can you do about it?
 Don’t reply to the scammer.
 Contact the person in question directly, on their usual WhatsApp account, or by other means.
 Direct communication should reveal the scam in no time.